-Title

-Cc Contents
+Tit le Page

+Co ntents S

-Ve Version Control
+Ve rsion Control

-1. 1.
-Introduction
+1. Intro duction

-1.1 Coast to Capital Local Enterprise Partnership 4
+1.1 Coast to Capital Local Enterprise Partnership

-1.2 Our Area 5
+1.2 Our Area

-1.3 Our Funding 5
+1.3 Our Funding

-1.4 Our Assurance Framework 6
+1.4 Our Assurance Framework

-1.5 Our Principles 7
+1.5 Our Principles

-2. Our S trategy 9
+2. Our S Strategy

-2.1 Our Vision 9
+2.1 Our Vision

-2.2 Our Approach 9
+2.2 Our Approach

-2.3 Build Back Stronger, Smarter, Greener 9
+2.3 Build Back Stronger, Smarter, Greener

-2.4 Our Engagement with Partners and the Public 9
+2.4 Our Engagement with Partners and the Public

-2.5 Our Collaboration with Other LEPs 10
+2.5 Our Collaboration with Other LEPs

-3. Our G r Governance
+3. Our G Governance

-3.1 Our Governance at a Glance 11
+3.1 Our Governance at a Glance

-3.2 Our Board 11
+3.2 Our Board

-3.3 Our Policies 21
+3.3 Our Policies

-3.4 Our Committees 23
+3.4 Our Committees

-3.5 The Operation of our Executive Team 25
+3.5 The Operation of our Executive Team

-3.6 Our Accountable Body 34
+3.6 Our Accountable Body

-4. Our Ir nvestments 37
+4. Our I nvestments

-4.1 Our Accountability for Public Funding 37
+4.1 Our Funding, Programme and Schemes

-4.2 How we make Decisions on Grant Distribution and Loan Distribution 37
+4.2 How we make Decisions on Grant Distribution and Loan Distribution

-4.3 Our Funding, Programmes and Schemes 37
+4.3 Our Funding, Programmes and Schemes

-4.4 Monitoring of Existing Grant Investments 39
+4.4 Monitoring of Existing Grant Investments (LGF & GBF)

-4.5 Action to Recover Funds 41
+4.5 Action to Recover Funds

-4.6 Future Grant Investments and Pipeline Projects 42
+4.6 Future Grant Investments & Pipeline Projects

 4.7 Achieving Value for Money

-1